 How fast does noble fir grow?

-The tree has a slow to medium growth rate of about 12 to 24 inches per year.
+The tree has a medium to fast growth rate of about 12 to 24 inches per year.

 Can I propagate a noble fir from seed?